realA10001986/Time-Circuits-Display/README.md

 Always set your actual local present time here; if you want to display some other time, use the Time Travel function.

 - Hold ENTER to invoke main menu
-- Press ENTER [or 2/8] repeatedly until "SET CLOCK" is displayed and the *Present Time* display shows a date and time
+- Press 2/8 repeatedly until "SET CLOCK" is displayed and the *Present Time* display shows a date and time
-- Hold ENTER [or press 5], the *Present Time* display goes off except for the first field to enter data into
+- Press 5 or ENTER, the *Present Time* display goes off except for the first field to enter data into
 - The field to enter data into is shown (exclusively), pre-set with its current value
 - Data entry works as described [above](#the-keypad-menu); remember that months need to be entered numerically (01-12), and hours in 24-hour notation (0-23).
 - After entering data into all fields, the data is saved and the menu is left automatically.